AXYS-Cyber/iCatch/README.md

 ## Requirements

-#### This tool is intended to be run using Python.
-A Windows executable with the latest updates be distributed from time to time.
+Requirements - To install the required Python libraries, use the command: pip install -r requirements.txt **This tool is intended to be run using Python.
+A Windows executable with the latest updates will be distributed from time to time.**
-Requirements - To install the required Python libraries, use the command: pip install -r requirements.txt

 ## Usage
 To open GUI, from the CLI run

     py iCatch_v1.X.pyw
+or double-click the .pyw file from your file explorer.
 1. Input case information.
 2. Select path of Cache.sqlite database which is found at: private/var/mobile/Library/Caches/com.apple.routined/Cache.sqlite
 3. Select desired color for pin and accuracy ring.